mmbman/Katagiri/about.md

 On careful listening, it becomes apparent that Katagiri Roshi often backed up and corrected his choice of English words and grammar as he spoke.
 I attempt to apply his own in-stream self-corrections in a style of intelligent transcription.
 My intent is to stay as true as possible to Katagiri Roshi's actual words, while also honoring what he was *saying*.
 This generally has the effect of smoothing out the grammar a bit, making the talks easier to read and understand.
 Words where I am unsure of the ideal transcription, or where I modify the choice of a preposition, or anything like that, are usually presented in brackets, [like this].

-Each talk requires many hours and several listens to carefully transcribe.
+Each talk requires multiple listens to carefully transcribe.
 That said, there may still be inaccuracies.
 This is a work-in-progress.

 These talks are a treasure trove of [dharma](glossary#dharma) material, most of which is not found in [the books](resources#katagiri-books) that have been compiled from Katagiri Roshi’s teachings.
 The talks also convey his energy, enthusiasm, and particularly, his sense of humor.
 But really, more and more, I think the thing may be that these talks are brimming over with vital information, which flies by.
 I am transcribing these talks as a way of studying them myself.
 I've already found a lot here that is personally meaningful, even revolutionary.
 I hope you find something useful or inspiring here as well.